Protections for Immigrant Children of U.S. Citizens Against Aging Out of Child Status

 Congress enacted the Child Status Protection Act in 2002 to address the problem of foreign national children aging out of their “child” status due to long USCIS waiting periods.
-It is best known for providing benefits to children of green card holders and children who have derivative beneficiary status, and you can read more here about those rules.
+It is best known for providing benefits to children of green card holders and children who have derivative beneficiary status.
 However, the CSPA also provides protections to children of U.S. citizens, who will be coming to the U.S. on immediate relative petitions.
 Before you file this type of petition, though, you should check to make sure that your child does not have citizenship automatically.
 These rules change over time and depend on several factors, such as how long the parent has lived in the U.S.

 A U.S. citizen can file an immediate relative petition for a spouse or an unmarried child who is under 21.
 They will not need to go through a long waiting period before coming to the U.S., since there is no cap on these types of green cards.
 If the child turned 21 before the approval of the petition, this formerly meant that they would lose their immediate relative status and face a much longer wait to come to the U.S.

 Impact of the CSPA on Immediate Relative Petitions

 Under the CSPA, a foreign national child of a U.S. citizen will retain their status as an immediate relative if USCIS receives the I-130 petition a day before the child turns 21.
 This law applies to all types of immediate relative petitions, including petitions that were filed before the CSPA was enacted.
 If USCIS did not make a final decision on the petition before August 6, 2002, the child who is the subject of the petition can apply for a green card at any time following its approval.
 They would need to file Form I-485 for adjustment of status if they already have legal status in the U.S. On the other hand, they would need to file Form I-824 and go through the consular processing system if they do not have legal status in the U.S. or are living abroad.